mikey-austin/llm-spam-filter/README.md

   - Google Gemini
   - OpenAI
 - Implements ports and adapters pattern for flexibility
-- Can run as a standalone filter or as a Milter
+- Can run as a standalone Postfix content filter
 - Caching system to reduce costs by remembering trusted senders
 - Multiple cache backends (Memory, SQLite, MySQL)
 - Domain whitelist to bypass spam checking for trusted domains